Equity Release With or Without a Mortgage

 Get Started with an Equity Release Specialist and find out exactly how much you could release.

-When it comes to getting an equity release loan while you still have a mortgage, you may find you’re restricted to certain lenders based on their minimum age or maximum borrowing requirements.
+When getting an equity release loan while you still have a mortgage, you may be restricted to certain lenders based on their minimum age or maximum borrowing requirements.
 Using a broker can save you huge amounts of time and effort here.

 Other ways to release equity

-If you’re keen to release some of the equity from your home but don’t think either of these specific schemes are right for you, then there may be other options, depending on your circumstances.
+If you’re keen to release some of the equity from your home but don’t think either of these schemes is right for you, there may be other options, depending on your circumstances.

-A retirement interest only mortgage is similar to a lifetime mortgage in that you borrow an amount of capital against the value of your home, but is significantly different in that you pay the interest on the loan every month rather than letting it roll up over the term of the loan.
+A retirement interest-only mortgage is similar to a lifetime mortgage in that you borrow an amount of capital against the value of your home.
+However, it is significantly different in that you pay the interest on the loan every month rather than letting it roll up over the term of the loan.
 This can make it much cheaper overall than a lifetime mortgage.

 A personal loan

-Depending on what you want the money for, a personal loan could be another option.
-With a personal loan, you are repaying the interest and capital every month and depending on the size of the loan it may or may not be secured against your property.
+A personal loan could be another option, depending on what you want the money for.
+With a personal loan, you repay the interest and capital every month, and depending on the loan size, it may or may not be secured against your property.

 Downsizing

-One relatively obvious solution financially is to downsize to a smaller property.
-This way you don’t take on any extra debt and instead simply get the difference between the buying and selling price as a cash lump sum.
-The downside of course is that you have to move house, which can be a difficult thing to do both physically and emotionally.
+One relatively obvious financial solution is to downsize to a smaller property.
+This way, you don’t take on any extra debt and instead simply get the difference between the buying and selling price as a cash lump sum.
+The downside is that you have to move house, which can be a difficult thing to do, both physically and emotionally.

 We're so confident in our service, we guarantee it.